gpr-opthyprms

 --globalmin SPEC

-position of global minimum provided as a single string in the form CV1xCV2x...xCVn (relevant for error determination), if not set the position is determined automatically.
+Position of the global minimum provided as a single string in the form CV1xCV2x...xCVn (relevant for error determination).
+If not set, the position is determined automatically.

 -v, --verbose